Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 **For data changes to flow from one element to another, the elements must be connected with a data binding.**

+### Data binding scope {#data-binding-scope}

+Paths are relative to the current data binding *scope*.

+The topmost scope for any element is the element's properties.
+Certain data binding helper elements (like [template repeaters](/1.0/docs/devguide/templates#dom-repeat)) introduce new, nested scopes.

+For observers and computed properties, the scope is always the element's properties.

 ### Linking paths with data bindings